 The idea is create two low power opposite signals with a signal generator (there are some for PCs) and then take those signals and amplify them with the amplifier.

-Some users suggest that maybe Figuera was trying to transmist with his 7 sets of electromagnets that he could have used a single electromagnet with 7 coils connected in series.
+Some users suggest that maybe Figuera was trying to transmist with his 7 sets of electromagnets that he could have used a single electromagnet with 7 coils connected in series with intermediate tap points.
 Then he could have been applying power to these coils sequentially in each electromagnet: in one electromagnet going from 7,6,5…1 coil powered (decreasing magnetic strength) while at the same time in the other electromagnet increasing magnetic strength by powering 1,2,3…7 coils.
 With this implementation you can get rid of the heat losses created by the resistors.